-6.1.
-Theoretical Framework
+6.1 Theoretical Framework

-6.1.1.
-Property Owners
+6.1.1 Property Owners

 First, consider the decision to comply or not with the property tax for a representative owner.
-She faces the choice between paying the fixed annual tax rate, T, or not paying and incurring the expected cost of tax delinquency, $\alpha = p \cdot \pi$ where p is the perceived probability of being sanctioned for tax delinquency and π is the perceived associated fine.
+She faces the choice between paying the fixed annual tax rate, T, or not paying and incurring the expected cost of tax delinquency, $\alpha = p \cdot \pi$ where p is the (perceived) probability of being sanctioned for tax delinquency and π is the associated fine.
 We refer to α as the government's enforcement capacity because it captures the degree to which citizens believe that tax delinquency will be detected and punished.

-The owner also derives utility from tax compliance, denoted by $\Lambda \sim F(.)$, with pdf f(.), which captures "tax morale" motivations to pay, such as intrinsic motivation, reciprocity, or social pressure (Luttmer and Singhal (2014)).
-The owner's decision is thus and the fraction of owners who pay the property tax is a differentiable function of T and α :
+The owner also derives utility from tax compliance, denoted by $\Lambda \sim F(.)$, with pdf f(.), which captures "tax morale" motivations to pay, such as intrinsic motivation, reciprocity, or social pressure (Luttmer and Singhal, 2014).
+The owner's decision is thus: